 Mick Scully lives and works in Birmingham and has been a member of Tindal Street Fiction Group for eight years.
 He has published stories in a number of magazines and anthologies.
 His subject is usually – but not always – crime.
 And very often – but not always – he writes from the criminal perspective.
 Little Moscow, a collection of linked crime stories, was published by Tindal Street Press in 2005 and his first novel, The Norway Room was published in March 2014.
 His short story The Sea in Birmingham is included in Salt Publishing, The Best British Short Stories 2014.

 Amanda Smyth is Irish-Trinidadian and was educated in England.
 Her first novel, Black Rock (Serpent’s Tail, 2009), won the Prix du Premier Roman Etranger 2010, and was selected for Waterstones New Voices in 2009.
 It was also chosen for Oprah’s Summer Reads 2009.
 A Kind of Eden, Amanda’s second novel, was published in July 2013.
-Amanda has been a member of Tindal Street Fiction Group for nine years.
+Amanda has been a member of Tindal Street Fiction Group since 2006.

 Barbara Viney – member in the 80s.
 Story in The View from Tindal Street (TSFG, 1986)